brucemack/microlink/README.md

 My goal was to build a complete station from scratch, with no strings attached to PCs/servers.

-Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or direct integration with repeaters.
+I have made a PCB for
+ease of use with radios (link mode) and/or direct integration with repeaters.
+Further refinements of the PCB are in process.

 This project required an in-depth examination of how the EchoLink protocol works.
 [The notes I created during this analysis are located here](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md).